-- Press the < > button when finished.
-After a confirmation message, the setting screen is no longer displayed. - To turn off the camera, press the power button.
+- Press the <m>> button when finished.
+After a confirmation message, the setting screen is no longer displayed. - To turn off the camera, press the ON/OFF button

 Unless you set the date, time, and home time zone, the [Date/ Time] screen will be displayed each time you turn the camera on.
 Specify the correct information.